kelvinsekx/cooer/README.md

 # cooer

-This will be update in progress...
+This will be updated in progress...

 Cooer is a monolithic file of both backend and client. check [./server/express.js] to see the running server for both backend and client side